menu

 Occupations and Workforce

-Shoshoni - Hudson is a blue-collar town, with 42.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Shoshoni - Hudson is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Shoshoni - Hudson who work in office and administrative support (22.89%), maintenance occupations (7.35%), and teaching (5.58%).
+When you are in Shoshoni - Hudson, you'll notice that it is more blue-collar than most other communities in America.
+49.81% of Shoshoni - Hudson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Shoshoni - Hudson is a town of construction workers and builders, sales and office workers, and service providers.
+There are especially a lot of people living in Shoshoni - Hudson who work in office and administrative support (19.40%), teaching (6.60%), and maintenance occupations (4.40%).

 Setting & Lifestyle